Traditional Luxury Silk Textile of Kyoto

 Nishijin Ori Brocade

-Nishijin Ori is a brocade that is a yarn-dyed textile produced in “Nishijin,” which is a common name given to the northwest area of Kyoto.
-It has a long history, dating back to the Heian period (794 CE - 1185 CE), and is characterized by the use of beautifully dyed threads and patterns woven using a variety of techniques.
+Nishijin Ori is a yarn-dyed brocade produced in Nishijin, the northwest area of Kyoto.
+It has a long history, dating back to the Heian period (794 CE –1185 CE), and is characterized by the use of beautifully dyed threads and patterns woven using a variety of techniques.

 Because it is produced in small quantities in a wide variety, Nishijin Ori is highly scarce and valuable.
 This fabric can be cherished for an extended period of time, often being passed down from one generation to the next.